Our Routine

 We encourage imagination and vocabulary learning with many fun educational materials such as potato heads, cootie bugs, shape tiles, toy cars, toy homes & figurines, farm & zoo animal figurines, and much more!

-10:45 French Immersion: Immersion starts—teachers put on their magic French bracelets to signify it’s time!
+10:45 French Immersion: Immersion starts—teachers ring a bell and put on their magic French bracelets to signify it’s time!

 11:15 Lunch Time (building vocabulary-needs, foods, colors)